PaulKinlan/paul.kinlan.me/content/en/2011-06-07-landing-my-first-webkit-patch-onpopstate-lock.markdown

 published: true
 ---
 <p>This is a story all about how my life got flipped turned upside down&hellip;..
 wait what?!?!
-I can&rsquo;t start a blog post with The Fresh Prince.</p>
+I can't start a blog post with The Fresh Prince.</p>

-<p>Last week, when I was still in my 20&rsquo;s, I wrote a blog post about HTML5
+<p>Last week, when I was still in my 20's, I wrote a blog post about HTML5
 History API <a href="/html5-history-needs-another-event">needing a new event</a>.
 This came about because the <a href="http://github.com/PaulKinlan/leviroutes">LeviRoutes</a> framework would work better if it could understand when state had been pushed via